Newsflash!

 Your customers want to be better informed about your business, so inform them!

-Write an article on how your product has helped someone live a better life.
-Or how your service has helped someone save a ton of money.
-Your blog is about promoting YOUR business.
+article on how your product has helped someone live a better life.
+Or how your

 Shareable

-philosophers stone.
+Shareable content is like the philosophers stone.
 One article that hits the right note with your readers can be shared countless times, propelling your business ahead of your competitors.
 There is no real formula to what makes something go "viral".

-New, innovative content that makes people go "wow, I haven't seen that before! everyone I know needs to see this!" is what makes people press that magic "share" button.
+everyone I know needs to see this!" is what makes people press that magic

-To find out more about blogging and about Joanna, visit her very popular blog:
+To find out more about blogging and about Joanna, visit her very

 No comments: